 This latter paragraph suggests that the presence of cannabinoids (CBD) by itself doesn’t determine if a product falls under the Controlled Substances Act.
 Rather, that determination is made by whether the product falls under the CSA’s definition for marijuana.

-If you’re unsure where your product falls, it’s a good idea to consult an attorney or expert on the drug classifications.
+If you’re unsure where your product falls, consult an attorney or expert on the drug classifications.

 Problems for CBD Sellers